fcostin/tcplb/docs/DESIGN.md

 implement.
 One downside of counting connections is that a single client could consume a large amount of bandwidth.

-Rate limiting is implemented used the client's identity, after authentication.
+Rate limiting is implemented using the client's identity, after authentication.
 This has the advantage that we know which clients we are rate limiting, and
 fits naturally with authorisation, but has the disadvantage of consuming server resources during the TLS handshake.
 An alternative could be to rate